scala-steward-org/scala-steward/docs/help.md

         Flag indicating if a merge request should remove the source branch when merging.
     --azure-repos-organization <string>
-        The Azure organization (required when --forge-type is azure-repos) --github-app-id <integer>
+        The Azure organization (required when --forge-type is azure-repos) --url-checker-test-url <uri>
-        GitHub application id.
-Repos accessible by this app are added to the repos in repos.md. git-ask-pass is still required.
-    --github-app-key-file <file>
-        GitHub application key file.
-Repos accessible by this app are added to the repos in repos.md. git-ask-pass is still required.
-    --url-checker-test-url <uri>
         URL for testing the UrlChecker at start-up (can be used multiple times); default: https://github.com --default-maven-repo <string>